crowdmob/integrate-server/README.md

 1. MAC address \[hashed, encrypted, or plain-text\] (http://stackoverflow.com/questions/677530/how-can-i-programmatically-get-the-mac-address-of-an-iphone)

-On both Android and iOS, the CrowdMob server stores encrypted MAC addresses to avoid a potential security concern regarding storing MAC addresses in plain text.
-CrowdMob uses the secure HTTPS protocol to prevent vulnerabilities in transmitting MAC addresses unencrypted.
+For both Android and iOS, the CrowdMob server stores encrypted MAC addresses to avoid a potential security concern regarding storing MAC addresses in plain text.
+CrowdMob uses the secure HTTPS protocol to prevent vulnerabilities in transmitting MAC addresses in plain text.
 CrowdMob also allows for you to transmit hashed or encrypted MAC addresses if you supply your hash or encryption scheme to our engineers.